rwndy/course-web-fullstack/modules/api-1/README.md

 # Web Services

+There are various web API services we can use and connect with.

+- GitHub, Twitter, Facebook, Instagram, Wikipedia
 - Mailchimp, Google Forms
-- Twitter, Facebook, Instagram, Wikipedia
 - Google Maps, OpenStreetMap
-- Trello, Slack
+- Trello, Slack, etc

 ---

 # Internet Trivia

-FTP, telnet

-Real-time protocols:
+There are varouus web protocols:

+- FTP
+- Telnet
 - WebSocket
 - Socket.io
 - WebRTC